Humpback grouper

-The humpback grouper (Cromileptes altivelis), panther grouper, or (in Australia) barramundi cod is a species of marine ray-finned fish, a grouper from the subfamily Epinephelinae which is in the family Serranidae which also includes the anthias and sea basses.
+The humpback grouper (Cromileptes altivelis), also known as the panther grouper, (in Australia) barramundi cod, (in the Philippines, in Tagalog) lapu-lapung senorita, (in the Philippines, in Bisayan), mérou de Grace Kelly (in France), miro-miro, (in Japan) sarasa-hata, (in India) kalava, and many other local names, is a species of marine ray-finned fish.
+Specifically, it is a grouper from the subfamily Epinephelinae, which is in the family Serranidae, which also includes the anthias and sea basses.
 It occurs in the Western Pacific Ocean.